wso2-extensions/carbon-cache-sync-manager/README.md

 ### Introduction

-This repository contains the connector which supports cache invalidation message exchange across multi-cluster deployments, which enables the deployment of Identity Server (IS) in Active-Active mode.
-It establishes connections between IS servers and a designated Central broker (to be deployed independently) through a topic using a publish/subscribe (pub/sub) mechanism.
+This repository contains the connector that supports cache invalidation message exchange across multi-cluster deployments, enabling the deployment of Identity Server (IS) in Active-Active mode.
+It establishes connections between IS servers and a designated central broker (to be deployed independently) through a topic using a publish/subscribe (pub/sub) mechanism.

 ### Why is it mandatory to use this connector?